xrettle/WFGY/SUPPORT.md

 You may include:

 - Transaction hash
-- Network used (BTC / TRON / ERC20 / BEP20)
+- Network used
 - Optional message

-There is no guaranteed priority or feature exchange, but serious user feedback meaningfully influences project direction.
+There is no guaranteed feature exchange, but thoughtful feedback from supporters meaningfully influences project direction.

 ---

 # 🤝 Thank you

-Open technical systems survive only when they are genuinely useful.
+Open technical systems survive because people find them useful enough to keep them alive.

-Whether you donate, share, test, or contribute feedback, your involvement helps ensure that WFGY remains an independent and evolving framework.
+Whether you donate, share, test, or provide feedback, your involvement helps ensure WFGY remains independent and evolving.

 Thank you for supporting open structural research.